ollyc2015/KotlinMVPExample/README.md

 Feel free to fork both this project and `ModelViewPresenter_ListView` (Java version) and look at the code to see the key differences.

 This is not meant to be perfect code, more of a learning aid to get familiar with the syntax.
+Butterknife has been removed from this project as view injection is handled as standard within the Kotlin programming language!

+# Design
+* MVP.
+* Dagger2.
+* ListView.
+* Activity.
+* Retrofit2.
+* Picasso